reagent-project/reagent-cookbook/draggable/README.md

 ...
 ```

-Next, let's add our code to a *did-mount* component.
+Next, let's add our code to a *did-mount* function.

 ```clojure
 (ns draggable.views.home-page)